Skip to content ↓

 Hi Marcus.
 We are sorry that that is all our time up now.

-A huge thank you to Marcus Dimbleby for joining us today.
+A huge thank you to Marcus Dimbleby and Ellie for joining us today.
 We’ve learned that being a great thinker isn’t just about knowing the answers — it’s about asking better questions, listening closely, and being brave enough to challenge ideas.
 Whether it’s in the RAF or in a classroom, what matters is how we think — and how we work together.

 Thanks for listening — and remember to stay curious, ask big questions, and never stop thinking differently (and Marcus, we want to be part of your pupil leadership team).
 If you have any other ideas for how we change the world with critical thinking - remember us, because, Together we can….